Estimation of a Two-component Mixture Model with Applications to Multiple Testing: Lower confidence bound for

-\begin{thm} \end{thm}
+\begin{thm} $ \sup_{x \in \mathbb{R}} |H_n(x) - G_n(x)| \rightarrow 0 \mbox{ as } n \rightarrow \infty.$ \end{thm}

 Hence in practice, for moderately large $n$, we can take $c_n$ to be the $(1-\beta)$-quantile of $G_n$ or its asymptotic limit, which are readily available (e.g., see \cite{Ander52}).
-The asymptotic $95\%$ quantile of $G_n$ is $0.6792$, and is used in our data analysis.
+When $F$ is a continuous CDF, the asymptotic $95\%$ quantile of $G_n$ is $0.6792$, and is used in our data analysis.
+Note that The following theorem gives the explicit asymptotic limit of $P(\alpha_0 \ge \hat \alpha_L)$ but it is not useful for practical purposes as it involves the unknown $F_s^{\alpha_0}$ and $F$.